Puyallup Watershed (WA)

 The Carbon River Valley is the western gateway to Mt.
 Rainier National Park.
 American Whitewater has been a supporting partner in efforts to expand the boundaries of the park to protect the river in the vicinity of the put-in for the Upper Carbon near Fairfax.
 Land from willing sellers was obtained to provide long-term protection for this important wildlife corridor.
 The Carbon River emerges from its dramatic gorge, one of the most spectacular in the region, at the end of 177th St. Unfortunately the historic river access has been marked for no parking.
 This access point also serves those interested in the class II run that continues down to Orting.
 American Whitewater has worked to improve public access to this river which have declined over time.

 The Puyallup is the next drainage south of the Carbon and emerges from the remote western side of Mt.
 Rainier.
 A few explorers have hiked past the washout on the old west side road in Mt.
 Rainier National Park to travel down the Puyallup while others have paddled down the Mowich.
 Outside the Park, all vehicle access to the river is by private logging roads and although it was once possible to gain access with a $13 pass from Champion, the rates have gone up considerably with new ownership.
 The river cuts through the same geology as the Carbon and an impressive bedrock gorge that ends at Electron, the site of a privately owned hydropower project.
 This project is not licensed by FERC and unfortunately that means no public access is provided.
+Additionally the hydropower project, previously owned by Puget Sound Energy and then sold to Tollhouse Energy, has significant impacts on salmon and steelhead living in the watershed that are protected under the Endangered Species Act.
+American Whitewater took the operator to federal court to force compliance with environmental laws that protect river health.
+Other parties have taken action on water quality issues with the project.
 Downstream of the powerhouse the river flows through more private lands and additional public lands that have been fenced off.
 Significant access has been lost along this river and our local volunteers are continuing to explore opportunities to restore access at key points.